SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     super.init(<#initializer arguments#>)

 The first form is used to access a member of the superclass.
-The second form is is used to access the superclass's subscript implementation.
+The second form is used to access the superclass's subscript implementation.
 The third form is used to access an initializer of the superclass.

 Subclasses can use a superclass expression